-In the fitness industry, everyone’s obsessed with “more”.
+When it comes to health and fitness, everyone’s obsessed with “more”.
 More cardio.
+More calorie restriction.
 More squats.
 More gym time.
-More calorie restriction.
 But if you’re not careful, “more” can lead to overtraining, injury, and illness.
 Here’s how to know what’s TOO MUCH when it comes to exercise.

 - Want to listen instead of read?
 Download the audio recording here…